keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 | USB Cable\*1                                    | 4pinF-F Dupont Cable\*1                          | 3pinF-F Dupont Cable\*1                          |                                                  |
 | ![](media/0da41a27db41e1207a7f760067e93104.png) | ![](media/7e9771a54d49d2cc123894447b941cf8.png)  | ![](media/4cd08d9a5fce99098561b158de93d2d3.png)  |                                                  |

-**4. Wiring Diagram：**
+**Wiring Diagram：**

 ![](media/8339f3adc268de8c8dd5d26a6c0a1359.png)

-Note: On the shield, the pin G, V and S of soil humidity sensor are connected to G, V and A2; GND of 1602LCD is linked with GND of ICC communication, VCC is connected to 5V（+）, SDA to SDA, SCL to SCL.
+Note: On the shield, the pin G, V and S of soil humidity sensor are connected to G, V and A2; GND of 1602LCD is connected with GND of ICC communication, VCC is connected to 5V（+）, SDA to SDA, SCL to SCL.

-1.  **Test Code：**
+**Test Code：**

 <iframe src=https://create.arduino.cc/editor/keyestudio/a4a54c99-aebc-4f21-ab78-3bc44317a723/preview?embed style="height:510px;width:100%;margin:10px 0" frameborder=0></iframe>

-**6. Test Result：**
+**Test Result：**

 Upload code, open the serial monitor and insert the soil humidity sensor into the soil.